 According to the CITES Trade Database, skeletons, bones and bodies were the commodities exported to Viet Nam in the greatest quantity between 2007 and 2016 (Table 4).
-Combining skeletons, bodies and live equates to 1,995 lions, in addition to trophies which may have been derived from the same lions as the skeletons/bodies.
+Combining the number of skeletons, bodies and live lions equates to 1,995 lions, in addition to trophies which may have been derived from the same lions as the skeletons/bodies.

 There were notable discrepancies between the quantities reported by exporting countries (the largest exporter by far was South Africa) and Viet Nam (Table 4).
-Most significant is 1,080 kg of skeletons (could equate to approximately 121 skeletons18. reported by Viet Nam in 2016) but not yet by South Africa as they have not submitted an annual report for that year.
-No re-exports from Viet Nam were recorded in the CITES Trade Database between 2007 to 2016 indicating imports were either consumed within Viet Nam or smuggled out.
+Most significant is 1,080 kg of skeletons (could equate to approximately 121 skeletons^{}) reported by Viet Nam in 2016.
+At the time of writing, South Africa had submitted its annual report for 2016 but the data were not yet available in the CITES Trade Database.
+No re-exports from Viet Nam have been recorded in the CITES Trade Database between 2007 to 2016.